glowkeeper/reactLecture/presentation/react.md

 ## Wabi-sabi 侘寂

-You must accept transience and imperfection, as none of this is set in stone - javascript frameworks are a fast changing landscape...
+You must accept transience and imperfection, as none of the concepts introduced in this lecture are set in stone - javascript frameworks are a fast changing landscape...

-e.g, last year's lecture: `All React components subclass React.Component` - just a year on, that is no longer true!
+e.g. last year's lecture: `All React components subclass React.Component` - just a year on, that is no longer true!
 Nowadays, it is more common to see _pure functions_.

 ## Hello (World)